 The best Google TVs you can buy

-If you want impeccable quality and next-gen capabilities, we love the Sony Bravia XR A80J.
-This 4K OLED showcases Google TV, the best upgrade to smart TV software we've seen in a long time.
-But it's absolutely packed with other futuristic technologies, too: HDR, a 120 Hz refresh rate, ATSC 3.0 tuner, Google TV, Sony's own Bravia Core streaming service, Acoustic Surface Audio technology… the list goes on.
+Why is it expensive?
+This 4K OLED is absolutely packed with futuristic technologies: HDR, a 120 Hz refresh rate, ATSC 3.0 tuner, Google TV streaming and Sony's own Bravia Core service, Acoustic Surface Audio+ technology… the list goes on.
 Sure, not everyone will need everything here, but it's nice to have the option.

 The TCL 5-Series Google TV (S546) wowed us with its combination of smart TV features, solid performance and great value for your dollar.
 Building on the foundation of the already-good 5-Series, the move to Google TV gives the affordable 4K smart TV a more premium smart TV platform, one that offers personalized and customizable suggestions, a huge assortment of smart features, and deep Google Assistant integration that makes it a viable center for the entire home of connected gadgets.

 But it also offers a step up in other aspects of the TV.
 From color quality to lag times, the 5-Series Google TV is a more polished version of the 5-Series TV, delivering an excellent QLED 4K display, a slick remote control, and a surprisingly wide array of gaming features for a 60Hz TV.
 For a smart TV that sells for under $1,000 for most size options, it's easily one of the best TVs on the market.

 Read our full TCL 5-Series Google TV (S546) review.